holographicSol/sol_news/README.txt

 other formatting too.

 Developed on Windows 10 using Python version 3.9 for Windows/Linux and Android namely for Sony Xperia Tablet Z.

+The news articles are not meant to be read except in internet/power down events where information could help.
+Use a CLI wizard or file browser to read the articles, find articles from certain time or find articles containing foobar.